Lightningtow/Hudify/README.md

 =endif=
 ```
 #### Known issues:
+- podcasts aren't really supported at the moment.
+It shouldn't crash anything but many variables won't update properly
 - playback controls can be finicky.
 Don't mash the keybinds, it'll make things worse
 - at launch, variables are empty if app is open but paused
 - context doesn't update if playing from queue or search results.